L-Carnitine for Fat Loss: Does It Really Work?

 This is the most important question.
 The answer: Yes, but not on its own.

-L-Carnitine brings the fat to the door of the furnace.
-But it's your exercise that 'lights' that furnace.
-If you take L-Carnitine and just sit at home, the transported fats won't be burned and will simply be stored again.
-Research shows that L-Carnitine supplementation can increase fat oxidation (burning) in individuals who exercise regularly, but it does not provide miraculous weight loss for sedentary individuals.
+L-Carnitine brings the fat to the door of the furnace, but it is your exercise routine that 'lights' that furnace.
+If you take L-Carnitine and remain sedentary, the transported fats will not be burned and will simply be stored again.
+Research shows that L-Carnitine supplementation can increase fat oxidation in individuals who exercise regularly.
+To maximize this effect, incorporating fat-burning exercises like HIIT or steady-state cardio is crucial.
+It does not provide miraculous weight loss for inactive individuals.

 Which Form Should You Choose?